 MONITOR LOC ISEG ELEV DYNSEL

 ISEG: Integer I8.
 This can be <0 (use the summed flow weighted temperature of all structures and withdrawals at a withdrawal output segment defined in the WITH OUT card in the w2_con.npt,or w2_con.csv, file), =0 (use mixed outlet temperature of the particular structure or withdrawal defined in DYNSTR2), or >0 (use a model segment somewhere in the model domain as the monitoring point, such as a location downstream of a dam).
 If ISEG < 0, then the absolute value of ISEG must equal to the withdrawal number segment corresponding to IWDO(ABS(ISEG)) corresponding to the WITH OUT cards in the control file, w2_con.npt (or w2_con.csv).
-At this segment all withdrawals will be combined and evaluated for temperature.
+At this segment, all withdrawals will be combined and evaluated for temperature.
 If ISEG < 0, then you must specify the withdrawal output as ON (WDOC=ON) and set up the withdrawal output to correspond to the monitor location.
 For example, if ISEG=”-3”, then all withdrawals, hydraulic structures, and structure outlets from withdrawal #3 will be summed together at a set frequency (as specified in the WDOF card).
-If IWDO(3)=24, then the mixed temperature from all water withdrawals at segment 24 will be used to decide on whether to lower the outlet elevation.
+If IWDO(3)=24, then the mixed temperature from all water withdrawals at segment 24 will be used to decide whether to lower the outlet elevation.
 For this case, the value of ELEV is ignored.

 For example, if in w2_con.npt, the WITH OUT cards are defined as follows, then IWDO(3) is defined for segment 24.: